Varunmargam/My_Blogs/cll0s214k000q09mgc4vjccg3.md

     # But if it does not then you can give the path of the code file.
     ```

-4. ADD: Similar to COPY but it has additional features like copying files, directories, or remote URLs from the local system or a remote location into the container.
+4. `ADD`: Similar to COPY but it has additional features like copying files, directories, or remote URLs from the local system or a remote location into the container.
 It can also automatically unpack compressed files COPY cannot do this.

-5. ENV: Used to set the environment variables that some services of the app may need to run.
+5. `ENV`: Used to set the environment variables that some services of the app may need to run.

     ```dockerfile
     ENV key=value